Ecosteer-SRL/ecosteer-examples/README.md

 # REPO STRUCTURE
-This repository collects some examples to show how to use the DVCO (Data Visibility Control Overlay) stack APIs on the publisher side.
-Please note that the DVCO publisher stack used in these examples is a stub implementation.
+This repository collects some examples to show how to use the DVCO (Data Visibility Control Overlay) stack APIs in programs that publish data to a pub-sub broker, like a MQTT broker.

 The first example (in the python_sensor folder) is a Python program that publishes real CO2 data points to a MQTT broker.
 The second example (in the micropython_sensor folder) is a Micropython program that publishes VOC, temp and humidity data to a MQTT broker.
 This program has been deployed and tested on a ESP32 microcontroller connected to a BME680 sensor, shown in the picture below.